 Technology in Aged Care Catering

-Technology plays a vital role in any industry.
+Technology plays a vital role in any industry, especially in this ever changing world.
 It is one of those areas that can really enhance the service standards and help achieve efficiency in business if sourced, implemented and used correctly.

 It is important to understand these three key points

 Sourcing doesn’t really mean finding the right company or a well-known company and something that is popular with other aged care facilities.
 Sourcing really comes from first and foremost identifying the demands of your own aged care facilities.
-Each facility works different from one another.
+Each facility works and provides different service models from one another.
 Every aged care has its own catering model and serving procedures.
-For example, Tray service, Dining room service, Burlodge, Separate Kitchenette & Dining Room services, cook chill, Partial Cook Chill & Partial Cook fresh etc. Each of these services have different requirements & completely different working environment.
-All of the above-mentioned procedures require different form of reports / lists to work with.
-It may be the same information but what matters is “How it is displayed in the software”.
+For example, Tray service, Dining room service, separate kitchenette & dining room services, cook chill, cooked fresh etc. Each of these services have different requirements & completely different working environment.
+All of the above-mentioned procedures require different forms of reports or lists to work with.
+It may be the same information but what matters is ‘How it is displayed in the software’.

-Sourcing needs to happen from “Bottom to the Top”.
-Meaning, it is absolutely imperative to understand the end users’ needs and wants.
-There is no point in ticking all the boxes at the upper management level when the actual end users’ requirements are not met or partially met.
+Sourcing needs to happen from ‘Bottom to the Top’.
+This means, it is absolutely imperative to understand the end users’ needs and requirements.
+There is no point in ticking all the boxes at the upper management level when the actual end users’ requirements are not met or are only partially met.
 The biggest ticks that is required for any software in catering is the tick from Chefs & Kitchen Assistants.
 At the end of the day, these are the people who is going to use the system on daily basis.
 In my opinion, the chefs and the kitchen assistants need to be the decision makers to filter which system is most suitable to them.
 Once there is enough evidence of a particular software being more popular with the staff then comes the next step of upper management to look for other factors such as reliability, affordability, quality assurance, support mechanism etc.

 On the other side, it may be an option to have two systems separate and use the catering software as the primary source of information when it comes to resident’s dietary information.
 There may not be a need to write any information about residents’ diet in clinical software except texture, fluid consistency & food allergies.
 This will avoid any integration costs and offer more streamlined procedures & efficiency.